Nicole Wray discography

-American singer Nicole Wray has released three studio albums, one collaborative album, two compilation albums, one EP, and 34 singles (include 11 singles as a featured performer).
+American singer Nicole Wray has released four studio albums, one collaborative album, two compilation albums, one EP, and 34 singles (include 11 singles as a featured performer).

 She released her first album, Make It Hot, in 1998.
 It peaked at number 42 on the US Billboard 200 and produced the singles "Make It Hot", "I Can't See", and "Eyes Better Not Wander".
 After a hiatus, Wray released two compilation albums Boss Chick (2010) and Dream Factory Sessions (2011), which featured unreleased songs.
 In 2016, she adopted the stage name Lady Wray and released her second album Queen Alone on Big Crown Records.